MEDICATIONS AT SCHOOL

 - Any changes in medication will require a new and completed School Medication Prescriber /Parent Authorization.

 All over-the counter medication will require the same School Medication Prescriber/Parent Authorization form as prescription medications.
 The school is not allowed to stock over-the-counter medications (such as Advil, Motrin, Tylenol, Pepto Bismol or syrups, etc.).
 Neither school personnel nor students are allowed to dispense nonprescription medications.
 All non-prescription medications must be in the original, unopened, sealed container bearing the entire manufacturer’s labeling and should be delivered to the school by the parent/guardian along with the authorization form.
-A pharmacy label is preferred, if unable to obtain a pharmacy label, the student’s name should be written legibly on the container.
+A pharmacy label is preferred, if unable to obtain a pharmacy label, the student’s name should be written legibly on the original sealed container.
 All liquid medications must have a calibrated medicine cup, spoon or syringe.

 If there is a discrepancy in the medication or orders, the school will not administer the medication until clarification is obtained.